Southwest Shore Activities

 The Southwest Shore Association tries not to disrupt that quiet environment any more than necessary.
 Occasionally the Association organizes and sponsors periodic events, projects, or social functions in order to maintain the common areas of the Southwest Shore tract, as well as to promote the cooperation and camaraderie of the cabin owners, families, and friends.

-Here are links and descriptions to some ongoing activities as well as past Southwest Shore events:
+Here are links and descriptions to some ongoing activities as well as some past Southwest Shore events: